mruifer/Electricity-demand-forecast/README.md

 ---

 ## 🚀 How to Use

-Run the notebooks in the notebooks/ folder to reproduce key experiments!
+Open and run the notebooks in the `notebooks/` folder using your preferred IDE or development environment (e.g., VSCode, JupyterLab) to reproduce the main experiments!

 ---

 ## 📚 Dependencies

 All listed (and their specific version) in enviroment.yml